Skip to main contentSkip to navigation

 My HGST Ultrastar is helium-sealed.
 Can you still recover it?

 Firmware and electronic failures on helium-sealed Ultrastar drives are repaired without breaking the seal, using the PC-3000 Hitachi/HGST module at standard rates ($600-$900).
-Mechanical failures that require opening the drive are a different situation: the heads are calibrated for helium density, and atmospheric air causes head-platter contact.
-Mechanical cases requiring seal breach are referred to glovebox-equipped partner labs that can backfill with inert gas.
+Mechanical failures that require opening the drive are handled in-house at our Austin lab.
+We perform the head swap on our 0.02µm ULPA-filtered clean bench and refill the drive with helium before imaging with PC-3000.
+The heads are calibrated for helium density; this refill step is critical because atmospheric air causes head-platter contact.

 Is the IBM Deskstar 75GXP really as unreliable as its reputation suggests?